 The gigantic list of “IMS Officers” also looks impressive at first glance… provided you don’t look too closely.

 If you look closer, you notice that some names on the list are people who are no longer alive.
 For example.
-William H. McIlhany who is listed as the IMS “Magic Historian” – he died 5 years ago.
-Max Toth died 12 years ago, in 2011, but death didn’t stop him from continuing to sign Hassini’s letters (example from 2016).
+William H. McIlhany who is listed as the IMS “Magic Historian” – he died 6 years ago.
+Max Toth died 12 years ago, in 2011, but death didn’t stop him from continuing to sign Hassini’s letters (example from 2016 and from 2023).